CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - Since your project handles personal data, you need to fill the GDPR document i.e. Personal data handling document.
 - The document appears when you create a new project.
 You can edit this document later.
-- Please check with your home organization, who is the **data controller** (CSC is data processor, never the controller).
+- Please check with your home organization  who is the **data controller** (CSC is the data processor, never the controller).
 [Read more about the roles and GDPR](../../support/faq/sensitive-data-legal.md#what-are-the-roles-of-csc-and-its-service-users-under-gdpr).

 ![Personal data handling document.](./images/MyCSC/MyCSC_PersonalDataHandling.png)

 ### 4. Activate SD Services for your project

-- Services are listed to the right column of the project page.
+- Services are listed to the bottom right column of the project page.
 - Select services: SD Connect, SD Desktop.
 - Read and accept the terms of use and click **“Add service”**.

 ![Add new services.](./images/MyCSC/MyCSC_AddServices.png)

-### 5. Apply resources (billing units) for your project
+### 5. Apply billing units for your project

-- All Sensitive Data Services consumes billing units (BU's).
+- CSC project consumes billing units (BU's).
 - All new academic CSC projects are initially granted 10 000 BUs, so you can get started.
 However, you should estimate how many BU’s your project will consume **during 1 year** and apply more if needed.
 When you start a new project, you should plan ahead for your [project's billing unit and storage usage](sd-csc-project.md).
-- Use the [billing unit calculator](sd-csc-project.md#billing-unit-calculator-for-estimating-billing-units-consumption) for estimating your BU consumption.
+- Use the [billing unit calculator](sd-csc-project.md#billing-unit-calculator-for-estimating-billing-units-consumption) for estimating your billing unit consumption.
 - Apply more billing units by clicking **"Apply for resources"**.
-- You will get more info through inbox, after your application.
+- You will get more info after your application to your MyCSC inbox.
 - You can always ask help from [Service Desk](../../support/contact.md) *Subject: Sensitive Data*

 ![Click apply for resources.](./images/MyCSC/MyCSC_AddResources.png)